Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN survey: Results

 Figure~\ref{fig:z_M} shows the dependence of $N_{{\rm GW},3\sigma}^{\rm threshold}$ on the mass and redshift of the source.
 Here we have assumed that only one detector, i.e., LISA is carrying out the observation.
 We find that in general $N_{{\rm GW},3\sigma}^{\rm threshold}$ is smaller for MBHBs at lower redshifts.
 The reason is that the error volume for localization shrinks with smaller redshift, so that the number of AGNs ($N_{{\rm agn},i}$) inside each error volume decreases.
 When $N_{{\rm agn},i}$ is small, its probability distribution (see Eqs.~(\ref{eq:Poisson-Bi}) and (\ref{eq:Poisson-Si})) differs more significantly in the null hypothesis and the alternative one.
-We also find that $N_{{\rm GW},3\sigma}^{\rm threshold}$ peaks around a total BH mass of $10^7M_\odot$ but the SNR peaks at about $3\times10^6M_\odot$.
+We also find that $N_{{\rm GW},3\sigma}^{\rm threshold}$ peaks around a total BH mass of $10^7M_\odot$ but the \ac{SNR} peaks at about $3\times10^6M_\odot$.
 The difference is caused by the incompleteness of the AGN catalog for low-mass MBHs, since MBHs with smaller masses are fainter on average.

-Interestingly, Figure~\ref{fig:z_M} shows that at $z \lesssim 0.5$, even one detection of MBHB suffices to testify the existence of the correlation between MBHBs and AGNs.
+Interestingly, Figure~\ref{fig:z_M} shows that at $z \lesssim 0.5$, even one detection of MBHB suffices to testify the existence of the \MA correlation.
 This powerful constraint owes to the high spatial localization precision of LISA.
-In fact, the average number of AGNs inside an LISA error volume becomes less than $1$ when $z \lesssim 0.5$.
-In addition, the AGN catalog is complete at low redshift.
-Therefore, detecting an AGN inside the (small) error volume of a low-redshift LISA source would strongly suggest a correlation between MBHBs and AGNs.
+In such low-redshift, the average number of AGNs inside a typical error volume of MBHB becomes much less than 1 and the the AGN catalog becomes complete.